Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

 Due to chirality of the quantum Hall transport, an ohmic contact wire-bonded to the sample holder and so to a coaxial cable, generates a leakage current through the cable capacitance if the potential does not vanish~\cite{Grayson-2005-1, Hernandez-2014-1}.
 This results in a faulty measurement~\cite{Desrat-2000-1,Melcher-2001-1}.
 For this reason, all results presented here have been carried out at integer filling factors, where the longitudinal resistance $R_{xx}(\omega)$ vanishes\footnote{Here $R_{xx}(\omega)$ denotes the frequency dependant longitudinal dependence of the quantum Hall bar.}.
-Furthermore, only a few of the ohmic contacts processed on the sample were wire-bonded onto the sample holder as shown on Fig.~\ref{figure1}.b.
-In order to measure the zero resistance state, a third contact is inserted along the edge connected to the reference potential (contact $2$ on Fig.~\ref{figure1}.b).
+Furthermore, only $3$ of the ohmic contacts processed on the sample were wire-bonded onto the sample holder as shown on Fig.~\ref{figure1}.b.
+To measure a zero resistance state, the third contact is inserted along the edge connected to the reference potential.
 In d.c., one would measure a potential $V_{\mathrm{H}_{\mathrm{pot}}}=0$.
 In a.c., $V_{\mathrm{H}_{\mathrm{pot}}}\neq 0$ and we measure the frequency dependent impedance $Z_{23}^{(\text{exp})}(\omega)=-\left. \partial V_3/\partial I_2\right|_{V_2=0}(\omega)$.
-Different configurations can be obtained, by changing the location of the third contact and the sample side.
-In this case, the magnetic field orientation also has to be changed.
-In order to access the dependence on the lengths of the edge channels, we have investigated several configurations, which entailed shifting the ohmic contacts on the holder.
-Sometimes, we have also wire-bonded a fourth ohmic contact on the same side of the sample to connect $L_{\text{pot}}$ to access another edge channel length.
+Different configurations and edge channel lengths can be obtained by recabling the contacts and changing the sample side (in this case, the magnetic field orientation must be reversed).
+We have also wire-bonded a fourth ohmic contact on the same side of the sample to connect $L_{\text{pot}}$ to access another edge channel length.